neo4j/docker-neo4j/README.md

 The following environment variables are available:

 -	`NEO4J_CACHE_MEMORY`: the size of Neo4j's native-memory cache, defaults to 512M
--	`NEO4J_HEAP_MEMORY`: the size of Neo4j's heap in MB, defaults to the JVM default for your system
+-	`NEO4J_HEAP_MEMORY`: the size of Neo4j's heap in MB, defaults to 512
 -	`NEO4J_KEEP_LOGICAL_LOGS`: the retention policy for logical logs, defaults to `100M size`
 -	`NEO4J_AUTH`: controls authentication, set to `none` to disable authentication or `neo4j/<password>` to override the default password (see documentation [here](http://neo4j.com/docs/stable/rest-api-security.html))
 -	`NEO4J_THIRDPARTY_JAXRS_CLASSES`: URI mappings for unmanaged extensions (see below)